yogain123/Siege-Server/README.md

   `curl -C - -O http://download.joedog.org/siege/siege-latest.tar.gz`
 - Extract the tarball<br>
   `tar -xvf siege-latest.tar.gz`
-- Change directories to the extracted directory (again, currently siege-2.70) `cd siege-2.70/`
+- Change directories to the extracted directory (again, currently siege-2.70) <br>
+  `cd siege-2.70/`
 - Run the following commands (one at a time) to build and install siege.
 If you have an older version of siege read the INSTALL file for more instructions.<br>